Blynx03/MasterMind-v3/README.md

 Welcome to the Mastermind Game!
 This program offers a fun and challenging experience as you attempt to crack the secret code.
 The game consists of different levels, each with its own set of rules and challenges.

+This interactive command-line program promises a delightful and intellectually stimulating experience as you embark on the journey to decipher the enigmatic code.
+The game is built using HTML, CSS, vanilla JavaScript, and select libraries.
+Moreover, the game boasts a responsive design that seamlessly adapts to both portrait and landscape mobile orientations for a versatile gaming experience.

 ## Table of Contents

 1. Main Page